imchocomint/hyprplus/README.md

 ## Via hyst (currently updating)
 ## Manually
 Go to Releases and download all* packages.
-First install the dependencies (tba).
-Then install hyprland-qt-uitls and hyprland-qt-support, then install Hyprland.
+Install hyprwire, then hyprland.
+It will automatically install the missing dependencies.

 - * You may skip packages that end with '-dbgsym'.